To learn how to fund your account, click here.

 2. Submitted claims including administration fees

 Predicted cost based on claims that have been created by the employee, but National HealthClaim has not yet received or reviewed the receipts.
-This number can vary if certain employee expenses are not approved.
+This amount can vary if certain employee expenses are not approved.

 3. Minimum balance is an optional feature you can set by clicking the blue link beside this section

-A minimum balance is the early funding warning system.
+A minimum balance is the funding early warning system.
 If you set $1000 as a minimum balance, it means we will notify you with an email if the account goes under this balance.
 If you have a minimum balance set, the system is always going to include that as needing to be met when calculating shortfall.

 4. Current Account Funds shows the funds that are already in your account.
 This amount is subtracted from the shortfall asked.